Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 For information about latest or recent news, use the search tool.
 Also, for general inquiries where the information is available on-line can be retrieved using a web search, use the search tool.
 ```

 Next, test the functionality of the agent by asking a question such as ```Can you show top executives at IBM?``` and observe the response of the agent.
-Click the **Show Reasoning** link (annotated with red arrow) and note how the agent is correctly invoking the **DuckDuckGo Search Tool** to retrieve relevant information.
+Click the **Show Reasoning** link (annotated with red arrow) and note how the agent is correctly invoking the **Tavily Search Tool** to retrieve relevant information.

 ![wxo tavily search](images/wxo-tavily-search.png)